steven-solomon/soonernotfaster/content/about/_index.md

 In the same way software amplifies the effectiveness of the customer, I work to build up my team by trying to model the values of simplicity, communication, feedback, respect, and courage in everything I do.
 This includes helping create situations where collaboration is fun and easy, the code being written is readable and changeable by anyone, I am in a position to help the team, and everyone is empowered to participate in crafting our process.

-As my career continues to progress, I want to share what I have learned with those I don't get to work with on a daily basis through my writing and technical talks.
-This site contains my blog posts, and a book I am actively working on—[available now on LeanPub](https://leanpub.com/agilesoftware).
-I hope you find the content fun, engaging, and informative.
+I want to share what I have learned with all developers, globally.
+To that end, I have published a liveProject series on manning.com, titled [TDD for a Shopping Website](https://www.manning.com/liveprojectseries/tdd-for-a-shopping-web-site?utm_source=solomons&utm_medium=affiliate&utm_campaign=liveproject_solomon_tdd_12_21_21&a_aid=solomons&a_bid=175986d2).
+This series shows you how to use test-driven development with a focus on shipping customer value sooner.
+And how TDD enables incremental design improvements without stopping to rewrite the entire system.

 Happy Coding